switchblxdee/switchblxdee/README.md

 # Hi there! 👋
 My name is Egor, and I am a ML Engineer based in Russia, Moscow.
+I love work with LLMs, VLMs and research something new in AI world!

 ---